bcgov/dbcrss/heartbeat/README.md

-# DataBC Heartbeat
+# DataBC Web Services Heartbeat Monitoring Utilities

 DataBC offers a number of RESTful APIs which are owned and managed by the Province of BC.

-This repo contains scripts, resultant files and web pages to verify that web services hosted by DataBC are online.
+This repo contains scripts, resultant files and web pages that can be used to help verify the operating status of specific web service APIs provided by DataBC.

 A single request is sent to each web service using a scheduled job to ensure consistency and allow for comparison over multiple days.
 Specific information for each web service is recorded including a time stamp, execution time, network latency, proxy latency and HTTP response status code.

-* In the resultant text files showing entries every 10 minutes a value of zero means no response.
+* The resultant text files show entries on 10 minute intervals; a value of zero means no response from the API

 ### Visualizations